 Hi there!
 I am a mother of two and my child is out of control!
 She is a diva!
 My son will be 4 in November and my daughter will be 2 1/2.
 My husband and I are in our 30’s and have really enjoyed parenthood for the most part.
 My daughter has always been diva-ish but it is out of control now.
 When I say always, I mean I took her to the doctor when she was small (few months old) over and over thinking that she must have another ear infection to no avail.
 The paediatrician finally told me it was her “personality” that we were seeing.
-“Are you kidding me?”
+I answered “Are you kidding me?”
 I still ask that question every day.
 I am not one of those crazy women on TV who gives into their children’s every whim and I try to be as consistent as possible but she is blowing my mind.
 For me to reach out to help over the internet is me at my wits end.

 When she screams I now have her go into the bathroom and shut the door.
 She won’t stay and I have even sat in there with her to try and get her to calm herself down but she gets more irate.
 All of these experts say that the kids are getting something out of the fit in order to do it again and again..what is it?
 What can a human being get out of sitting in a bathroom?